1. What categories of data does COCO keep about me?*

 10. How long will you keep my data for?

-We will keep your data for as long as you are interested.
+We will keep your data for as long as you are interested in COCO.
 If you tell us that you are no longer interested, we will do our best to remove you completely from our database.
 However, if you have given us a monetary donation, volunteered your time, or given us a gift, we are legally required to keep a record of this.
 In these circumstances, we will remove any data that is personally identifiable, such as your address and email address, but will keep your first initial and surname so that we have a record for our accounts.

 11. What are my rights?